UAmsbil/PLI-MRI_OpticChiasm/code/README.md

      * Outputs the registered MRI images.

 ## Data Analysis
+This code is run in any order for generating histograms and pixewise correlation:
   * MRI_to_hist.py
      * Outputs histograms of MRI metrics, FA and PA, from a 3D ROI.
   * MRI_DT_to_hist.py